formalsec/explode-js/bench/README.md

 - The number of identified vulnerabilities (true positives) dropped in all categories except CWE-22.

-Note that the main claim of the paper regarding the evaluation in these datasets remains unchanged: Explode.js is superior to the two competing tools overall and in each vulnerability category, both in vulnerability detection and exploit generation.
+Note that the main claim of the paper regarding the evaluation in these datasets remains unchanged: Explode.js outperforms the two competing tools overall and in each vulnerability category, both in vulnerability detection and exploit generation.
 The advantage of Explode.js over the competing tools is particularly significant in the aspect of exploit generation, which is the main goal of the paper.

+We will update the results in the text, tables, and plots in the camera-ready version of the paper to reflect the new status of the tool.

 ## B.1.
 Claims 1 and 3

-The goal of this section is to confirm the results presented in Sections 6.1 and 6.3 of the paper;
+The goal of this section is to confirm the updated results presented in Sections 6.1 and 6.3 of the paper;
 specifically those of Tables 3 and 6, which we reproduce below.

 To reproduce the results of these tables, one must first run Explode.js, FAST, and NodeMedic-Fine in the Vulcan and SecBench.js datasets.